nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list students.
-2. TA Assist shows a list of students.
+2. TA-Assist shows a list of students.
 3. User requests to delete a specific student in the list.
-4. TA Assist deletes the student.
+4. TA-Assist deletes the student.
-5. TA Assist indicates that the student has been deleted.
+5. TA-Assist indicates that the student has been deleted.

    Use case ends.